 I have used DreamHost for many years now, and I still recommend them to new and experienced bloggers looking for affordable and reliable web hosting for their WordPress websites.

-In this article, I will share with you the exact steps required to set up a new WordPress site with DreamHost so you can start blogging tomorrow.
+In this article, I will share the exact steps required to set up a new WordPress site with DreamHost so you can start blogging tomorrow.

 Set up a DreamHost WordPress Blog